kabornblack/Secrets/README.md

 Level 2: Database encryption using mongoose-encryption Level 3: Hashing password using MD5
 Level 4: Salt and hashing passwords with bcrypt
+Level 5: Using Passport.js to add cookies and sessions